If you’re looking at treatment options for depression or schizophrenia, your doctor might suggest Rexulti (brexpiprazole) for you.

 • other conditions you may have (see “Dosage adjustments” under “What is Rexulti’s dosage?”)

-Rexulti comes as a tablet that’s taken by mouth once a day.
-It can be taken with or without food.
+Rexulti comes as a tablet that you take by swallowing once per day.
+You can take it with or without food.

 If you have any questions about when to take your next dose after missing a dose, talk with your doctor.